GiorgioZacharo/AccelSeeker/README.md

 # Installation

-Install all necessary tools.
+First we need to install all necessary tools.
 (LLVM8 and AccelSeeker Analysis passes)

-If you already have LLVM8 installed you may skip A. and proceed to B. Otherwise proceed to A. (suggested).
+If you already have LLVM8 installed you may skip A. and proceed to B. Otherwise please proceed to A. (suggested).

 A. bootstrap.8.0.sh